SalvoLDN/Advanced-Econometrics-Project/README.md

 # Advanced-Econometrics-Project
 This repository contains a project conducted at university for the advanced econometrics course.
 The project has been conducted using R and then converted to RMarkdown.

----
--title: "Advanced_Econometrics_Project_Final_Script"
+title: "Advanced_Econometrics_Project_Final_Script"
--author: "Stefano Luca Salvigni"
+author: "Stefano Luca Salvigni"
 -date: "6 May 2022"
 -output:
   -pdf_document: